-TABLE 401-5: AMBIENT AIR TEMPERATURE AND AGITATED CONCRETE PLACEMENT TIME

-T = Ambient Air Temperature at Time of Batching (°F) Time limit agitated concrete must be placed within, after the addition of cement to water (hours) Admixtures

-T < 75 1 1⁄2 None
+TABLE 401-5: AMBIENT AIR TEMPERATURE AND AGITATED CONCRETE PLACEMENT TIME T = Ambient Air Temperature at Time of Batching (°F) Time limit agitated concrete must be placed within, after the addition of cement to water (hours) Admixtures T < 75 1 1⁄2 All Cases $75 \le T < 90$ 1 None $75 \le T < 90$ 1 1⁄2 Set Retarder T c = Concrete Temperature at time of placement (°F) Time limit agitated concrete must be placed within, after the addition of cement to water (hours) Admixtures $90 \le T_c^$ 3/4 All Cases Other conditions contributing to quick stiffening of concrete 3/4 All Cases

-75 ≤ T 1 None

-$75 \le T < 90$ 1 1⁄2 Set Retarder

-In all cases, if the concrete temperature at time of placement is 90°F or above, or under conditions contributing to quick stiffening of the concrete, place the concrete within 45 minutes of adding the cement to the water.
 Do not use concrete that has developed its initial set.
 Regardless of the speed of delivery and placement, the Engineer will suspend the concreting operations until corrective measures are taken, if there is evidence that the concrete cannot be adequately consolidated.